 “(to learn valuable adult lessons),”

 That is not why I think children’s wishes matter, and it sounds rather a manipulative, pedagogical aim, which is likely to be both anti-rational and immoral.
 What if I were to speak of treating you in such-and-such a way to get you to learn “valuable adult lessons”?
 Assuming you are a decent, law-abiding citizen of good faith, you might not think very highly of me, might you?
 You might, at the very least, find that a trifle patronising or a bit of a cheek.
 You might bristle at being “treated like a child” in this way.
-At any rate, I myself should not feel altogether well-disposed to someone taking it upon himself to do that to me.
+At any rate, I myself would not feel altogether well-disposed to someone taking it upon himself to do that to me.

 “but the adults I know generally select the better of two options or choices.”